Magna Carta: Political tensions

-In the early 17th century, Magna Carta became increasingly important as a political document in arguments over the authority of the English monarchy.
+With the accession of James VI of Scotland of the House of Stuart to the English throne in 1603, when Elizabeth I of England died childless ending the Tudor dynasty, he became James of England, ruling each kingdom separately in a composite monarchy.
+There were separate parliaments in each kingdom and separate legal traditions.
+James believed in the divine right of kings and had ruled Scotland without limits on his power.
+In England under the Stuart kings, Magna Carta became increasingly important as a political document in arguments over the authority of the English monarchy.
 James I and Charles I both propounded greater authority for the Crown, justified by the doctrine of the divine right of kings, and Magna Carta was cited extensively by their opponents to challenge the monarchy.

 Magna Carta, it was argued, recognised and protected the liberty of individual Englishmen, made the King subject to the common law of the land, formed the origin of the trial by jury system, and acknowledged the ancient origins of Parliament: because of Magna Carta and this ancient constitution, an English monarch was unable to alter these long-standing English customs.
 Although the arguments based on Magna Carta were historically inaccurate, they nonetheless carried symbolic power, as the charter had immense significance during this period; antiquarians such as Sir Henry Spelman described it as "the most majestic and a sacrosanct anchor to English Liberties".

 Sir Edward Coke was a leader in using Magna Carta as a political tool during this period.
 Still working from the 1225 version of the text – the first printed copy of the 1215 charter only emerged in 1610 – Coke spoke and wrote about Magna Carta repeatedly.
 His work was challenged at the time by Lord Ellesmere, and modern historians such as Ralph Turner and Claire Breay have critiqued Coke as "misconstruing" the original charter "anachronistically and uncritically", and taking a "very selective" approach to his analysis.
 More sympathetically, J. C. Holt noted that the history of the charters had already become "distorted" by the time Coke was carrying out his work.